 I think, and I think it's true that it's, are there are parts of this mindset that as the left, and there are parts of this mindset, I think like, why this may not be a good approach is So one thing that we've started doing, I guess, like several years ago is, Like whenever you make change, that affects, like things like privacy or security. there is a lot of more, or even like accessibility.
 There is a lot more cross functional review that like in early days that wasn't the case.

 Right?
-So like in the early days, they to exchange stuff and as long as like one engineer accepts it, it’s live to production. so I think there is.
-Like, we’ve tightened that a lot. so it’s harder to like make changes to those critical things without getting like a good review from like a policy and security and privacy and all of those orgs.
+So like in the early days, they could exchange stuff and as long as like one engineer accepts it, it's live to production.
+So I think there is.
+Like, we've tightened that a lot. so it's harder to like make changes to those critical things without getting like a good review from like a policy and security and privacy and all of those orgs.

-but fraternities that are like relatively safe, I think that mindset is still like partially leaves on. and the most kind of valuable part of the fit that I see is just, if you don’t have a strong, code ownership, process, so what that means in fact is, is that, if I want to fix something, Like a, maybe in a product that I don’t own, right?
-Like maybe I want to, I see a blog, an Instagram, or like a see bog in workplace or just in common section and I work in a react team.
+But fraternities that are like relatively safe, I think that mindset is still like partially lives on. and the most kind of valuable part of the fit that I see is just, if you don't have a strong code ownership, process, so what that means in fact is, is that, if I want to fix something, Like a, maybe in a product that I don't own, right?
+Like maybe I want to, I see a bug, an Instagram, or like a see bug in workplace or just in common section and I work in a react team.

 I don't own any of the surfaces, but as long as I can get like somebody were necessarily like the owner, but like some other engineer, approve of my change.
 And as long as it doesn't like concern itself with things that are risky, like privacy or security, then I can, I can ship my fix.

 And so, in practice, this means that people are empowered, to pick things up whereas like in, in some other companies. you have to get a review from somebody who is like in this file, like you have to get review for somebody in file called owners in this directory.